bigeasy/cadence/diary.md

 handle it by displaying an error page, but now the file returns and we through a process terminating exception.

-The filpside is that the file might also error.
+The filp side is that the file might also error.
 Only the database error is reported, so the file read fails silently.
 The administrator reconnects the network, and now file system problems appear.
 Why couldn't the administrator know about all the problems before setting out to fix things?
 Why must these